 Yes.
-However, we work as part of the CF Team, and therefore it can be useful to share information with the team, your GP and community Paediatrician.
-If you feel that you do not wish for a specific piece of information to be shared, you are entitled to say so.
-However we do have to share information that puts your safety at risk.
+However, we work as part of the CF Team, and therefore it can be useful to share information with the team, your child's GP and community Paediatrician.
+If you or your child feels that you do not wish for a specific piece of information to be shared, you or they are entitled to say so.
+The exception is if we feel that your child's well-being is at risk.